LovedeepSingh19/webscrapeing-chatbot-gpt/readme.md

-# ChatGPT Chatbot
+# ChatGPT WebScraping Chatbot

-This is a ChatGPT chatbot written in Node.js that runs in the terminal
+This is a WebScraping chatbot written in Node.js that runs in the terminal

 ## Usage